jenkinsci/.github/CONTRIBUTING.md

 In the Jenkins project we appreciate any kind of contributions: code, documentation, design, etc.
 Any contribution counts, and the size does not matter!
-Check out [this page](https://jenkins.io/participate/) for more information and links!
+Check out the [contributing page](https://jenkins.io/participate/) for more information and links!

 Many plugins and components also define their own contributing guidelines and communication channels.
-There is also a big number of [mailing lists](https://jenkins.io/mailing-lists/) and [chats](https://jenkins.io/chat/).
+There is also a big number of [chat channels](https://jenkins.io/chat/) and threads on the [community forums](https://community.jenkins.io/).

 | NOTE: This is a default CONTRIBUTING page for all repositories in Jenkins.
 Every plugin/component is its own sub-project which may deviate in its rules.
 Guidelines and channel links in repository CONTRIBUTING/README pages, if any, take precedence over this page. |
 | --- |

 ## Newcomers

-If you are a newcomer contributor and have any questions, please do not hesitate to ask in the [Newcomers Gitter channel](https://gitter.im/jenkinsci/newcomer-contributors).
+If you are a newcomer contributor and have any questions, please do not hesitate to ask in the [Newcomers Gitter channel](https://app.gitter.im/#/room/#jenkinsci_newcomer-contributors:gitter.im).

 ## Useful links